Organismal Biology & Ecology

 We recognize that, in Colorado, we learn, teach, and live on or near the ancestral homelands of the Apache, Arapaho, Cheyenne, Comanche, Pueblo, Shoshone, and Ute tribal nations.
 We at Colorado College are specifically situated in the traditional territories of the Southern Ute Nation, the Ute Mountain Ute Tribe, and the Northern Ute Peoples.
 We have a responsibility to acknowledge our indigenous connections — as well as the histories of dispossession and forced removal upon which this institution was founded.
 Without the sacrifice of these indigenous peoples, we would not have the opportunity to pursue knowledge and experiential learning at Colorado College.

-Photos from Summer Student Research and Classes
+Photos from Student Research and Classes

 Prospective Students